 WASHINGTON, DC – The Washington Nationals filed a formal complaint with MLB this week accusing the Houston Astros of deliberately throwing Games 6 and 7 to force the Nationals to visit the White House, where they would have to dine on fast food with President Trump.

 The Nationals claim they were on track to lose when the Astros pulled pitcher Zack Greinke in the midst of a dominant performance, replacing him with relievers who specialize in blowing big games.

 “They knew they could easily win at home and take the Series, which is what they absolutely didn’t want to do,” stated Nationals Manager Dave Martinez.
-“Some of our players overheard their guys in the dugout comparing their Texas BBQ to Burger King’s Western Whopper.
-We knew something was up.”
+“When some of our players overheard guys in their dugout comparing their Texas BBQ to Burger King’s Western Whopper, we knew something was up.”